Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 The HLS source no longer models a VOD as one giant concatenated byte stream.
-It retains resolved segment URLs and cumulative `#EXTINF` timing, owns one active MPEG-TS demuxer plus one HLS-local prepared successor, and on seek jumps directly to the target segment before asking the inner MPEG-TS demuxer for the nearest video access point at or before the raw target PTS.
+It retains resolved segment URLs and cumulative `#EXTINF` timing, owns one active MPEG-TS demuxer plus one HLS-local prepared successor, and on seek jumps directly to the target segment before asking the inner MPEG-TS demuxer for the nearest video access-point candidate at or before the raw target PTS.
 A successful landing invalidates the previous successor slot and starts preparation after the actual landed segment; readahead failures are retained until the successor is needed.
 This avoids both probing every preceding segment length and the